qmk/qmk_firmware/keyboard/planck/CYGWIN_GUIDE.md

 - Try making sure your `PATH` variables are set correctly for both `Windows` and `cygwin`.
 - Make sure the `dll` is named correctly.
 - Do not extract it with `cygwin`'s `unzip` as it does not set the executable permission.
 If you did it anyway, do `chmod +x dfu-programmer.exe`.
+- Still have problems?
+Try building it instead.

 ##Debugging Tools

 These tools are for debugging your firmware, etc. before flashing.
-Theoretically, it can save your flash memory from wearing out.
+Theoretically, it can save your memory from wearing out.
 However, these tool do not work 100% for the Planck firmware.

 ### `gdb` for AVR
 `gdb` has a simulator for AVR but it does not support all instructions (like WDT), so it immediately crashes when running the Planck firmware (because `lufa.c` disables the WDT in the first few lines of execution).
 But it can still be useful in debugging example code and test cases, if you know how to use it.